 Claims should be submitted with:

-- a tax invoice setting out the supplier, each item, quantity, date of purchase and cost (including GST component) - all pages must be submitted and statements will not be accepted in lieu of an invoice
+- a tax invoice setting out the supplier, each item, quantity, date of purchase and cost (including GST component, where applicable) - all pages must be submitted and statements will not be accepted in lieu of an invoice.

 - if the claim relates to a printed item, electronic material or an audio poster – a sample, printer’s proof or final print-ready copy, transcription of any audio, and if the item is not in English, an English translation

-- if the claim relates to website development, design or upgrade – the URL of the website (quote in Form 141)
+- if the claim relates to website development, design or upgrade – the URL of the website.

-- if a claimed item was previously assessed under the pre-claim assessment process - the MaPS reference number (quote in Form 141)
+- if a claimed item was previously assessed under the pre-claim assessment process - the MaPS reference number.

 - date of delivery.